What's This Life For: Music video

 Three music videos were made for the song and were all directed by Ramaa Mosley, who would also direct the video for the band's breakthrough single "Higher".
 The official version of the video was filmed in southern Los Angeles near Joshua Tree National Park.
 Mosley, who had a fascination with weather, looked to capture the power and mystery of it by pitting "men against the forces of nature".
 Mosley said: "I had this tremendous fascination with weather and trying to capture this on film.
 Weather is very mysterious and powerful and I wanted to make a video that set men against the forces of nature.
 I wanted the video for Creed to feel that the music and the band had performed so passionately that a storm approached."
 The video features the band performing the song in the desert plains along with scenes of various disaffected people trying to escape their lives.
 Each band member can be seen in each one of the scenes watching on as the alienated people struggle to cope with their discontent.
 As the band begins playing the song people can be seen wandering into the desert to join them.
 When the second chorus kicks in a sudden wind storm hits causing the desert sands to fly all around the band and the spectators.
 This effect was created using giant fans.
 During the bridge, the video shifts over to a nighttime setting.
 At this point the various people from each scene also begin to join the band in the desert where they all exult under a rain shower and falling snow.
 The rain effect was created using a rain machine while the snow was made using soap flakes.

 A second version was made for the film Halloween H20: 20 Years Later.
 It features many of the same scenes from the official version and incorporates scenes from the film as well.
-However, this video also features the extended guitar intro of the Blue collar Records version of "What's This Life For" that was eventually cut from the Wind-up Records release.
+However, this video also features the extended guitar intro of the Blue Collar Records version of "What's This Life For" that was eventually cut from the Wind-up Records release.

 The third version is a live performance of the band from February 18, 1998, at Lee's Palace in Toronto.
 This is also the same show where the band filmed the music video for their previous single "Torn".

+Actress and comic Melinda Hill appears in the music video as "the blonde girl in the Creed video."